joseeden/All-Things-Docker-and-Kubernetes/README.md

 ### Optional Tools:

 Some of the labs in this repository uses the tools below.
-However, they are not necessary for running containers.
+However, they are not necessary for running containers and Kubernetes.

 <details><summary> Install Go (optional) </summary>